-“[Toklas] was a critic and connoisseur, more interested in preparing food, tasting it and passing comment on it, than in consuming it. … Stein’s appetite, by comparison, was prodigious.” writes Diana Souhami in her introduction to The Alice B. Toklas Cookbook.
+“[Toklas] was a critic and connoisseur, more interested in preparing food, tasting it and passing comment on it, than in consuming it. … Stein’s appetite, by comparison, was prodigious,” writes Diana Souhami in her introduction to The Alice B. Toklas Cookbook.
 Alice cooked; Gertrude ate.
-“Alice is going religiously through all the cakes in the Austrian cook-book and then I have solemnly to decide to good and bad quality of the new one,” Stein wrote to Thornton Wilder, bravely taking on what must have been a punishing task.
+“Alice is going religiously through all the cakes in the Austrian cook-book and then I have solemnly to decide the good and bad quality of the new one,” Stein wrote to Thornton Wilder, bravely taking on what must have been a punishing task.

 But even as the official cake-tester, Stein had very little say in what got made.
 The daily menu was dictated by Toklas’ culinary experiments, and that meant French cuisine reigned supreme.
 “All of our French friends who had been in America had always said that the eating was inedible,” Stein wrote, and Alice had become similarly convinced. “[The French] bring to their consideration of the table the same appreciation, respect, intelligence and lively interest that they have for the other arts,” she wrote in her cookbook.
 (Toklas did, however, have a fondness for American gadgets, especially the Sunbeam Mixmaster, one of the earliest mass-produced electric mixers.
 “Alice all smiles and murmurs in her dreams, Mix master,” Stein wrote.)